LGBT Issues in Jamaica

-Jamaica has a long-standing relationship with the United States and is the third-largest U.S. trading partner in the Caribbean, exporting $421.1 million and importing almost $2 billion of goods in 2013.
-In 2012 more than 1.25 million U.S. tourists visited Jamaica.
+Jamaica has long-standing and strong diplomatic, cultural, and commercial relationships with the United States.
+It is the third-largest U.S. trading partner in the Caribbean, exporting $421.1 million to the U.S. and importing almost $2 billion of goods from the U.S. in 2013.
+In 2012 about 1.25 million U.S. tourists visited Jamaica.

 Recommendations for U.S. Action:

 - The U.S. State Department and U.S. Agency for International Development (USAID) should implement a strategy to support Jamaica in decriminalizing homosexuality and adding sexual orientation to the existing nondiscrimination laws.

 - The U.S. Department of Justice should strengthen U.S. training for Jamaican police to increase their capacity to recognize, prevent, and respond to crimes motivated by anti-LGBT bias while preventing violence against LGBT individuals.

 - The U.S. Embassy in Jamaica should continue its work to increase the ability of Jamaican civil society and the Jamaican LGBT movement to influence change in Jamaica.